 Your stove comes packed in a plywood crate.
 Carefully remove the straps and lift off the upper crate.
 Remove any plastic packaging, open the door and remove all the contents.
-THE DOOR HANDLE MAY BE PACKED ON TOP OF THE BAFFLE PLATE - REACH THROUGH THE TOP SPIGOT OPENING TO FIND IT.
 See List of Components section and check contents carefully.

-- 2.1 To remove the baffle plate, first remove the two stainless steel side firebox liner clips by lifting them above the fuel retainer.
-Remove the two firebox side liners.
-Now remove the firebox rear liner.
-Handle & store very carefully to one side where they will not get broken. - 2.2 Remove the front fuel retainer by lifting up and rotating until it can be lifted through the open door of the firebox. - 2.3 Now the baffle plate can be removed by lifting off its supports and bringing out through the firebox door opening.
+- 2.1 To remove the baffle plate, first remove the fuel retainer by lifting it up and out the front of the stove.
+Remove the firebox base liners, the two side liners and the rear liner.
+Handle & store very carefully to one side where they will not get broken. - 2.2 Now the baffle plate can be removed by lifting off its supports and bringing out through the firebox door opening. - 2.3 It is sometimes useful to remove the door at this stage by opening and lifting up to slide the hinge pins out. - 2.4 Remove the 2 x screws securing the primary air control/grate shaker rod fascia plate from under the firebox.
+Lift up the rear of the whole grate assembly and slide up and out of the opening in the base of the firebox.
+Do not dislodge or remove the seal fitted under it. - 2.5 Now proceed to install the stove according to these instructions and current installation standards or HETAS advice.

-- 2.4 Fit the flue spigot collar to the top or rear outlet (as required for the installation) using the 4 x M6 set screws and washers supplied.
-Use 3mm ceramic gasket provided or fire cement to seal. - 2.5 Fit the blanking plate to the opening that is not required for use using the 4 x M6 set screws and nuts provided.
-Thread each nut on to the screw first and then insert the screw through the fixing hole into the blind hole in the blanking plate until tight.
-Now screw up the nut on the thread to compress the gasket and seal the blanking plate to the stove.
-Use 3mm ceramic gasket provided or fire cement to seal. - 2.6 Now proceed to install the stove according to these instructions and current installation standards or HETAS advice.
 The internal parts of the stove can be reassembled as the reverse of the previous removal instructions.